 Each February, the Lake Washington PTSA Council members gather to celebrate the anniversary of the National Congress of Parents and Teachers.
 Local unit officers along with administrators, school principals, secretaries, honored volunteers, community members, and Washington State PTA leaders are invited to share this special time with us.
 We will recognize the achievements of PTSA and our community, feature performances by Council Reflections winners, present Council awards, and enjoy a Keynote Speaker.
-There is also plenty of time to relax, eat, and chat!
+There is also plenty of time for connections!

 PTA Founders’ Day: A Proud Past – A Bright Future